Crudefern/godot-startmenu/README.md

 # godot-startmenu
-a very simple start menu written in godot
+This is a very simple (just text and a button) start menu for a Godot game.

+Feel free to use this as a base for your own start menu or update this one.